pulumi/docs/pulumi-hugo/themes/default/content/learn/embedding-pulumi/using-the-api/index.md

 description: |
     Explore uses of the Automation API with some working examples and possible additional builds to try.
-meta_desc: |
-    Explore uses of the Automation API with some working examples and possible additional builds to try.
+meta_desc: Learn how to use the custom API you've built in the previous modules and explore other uses of the Automation API in this tutorial.
 index: 3
 estimated_time: 15
 meta_image: meta.png